-Consistent with the tradition of the scientist-practitioner model, our Ph.D. students receive education and training in both the science and professional practice of clinical psychology.
-Our program's training model is based upon the Standards of Accreditation (SoA), set forth by the American Psychological Association to detail the competencies necessary to function as a clinical psychologist.
+Consistent with the tradition of the scientist-practitioner model, our PhD students receive education and training in both the science and professional practice of clinical psychology.
+Our program's training model is based on the Standards of Accreditation (SoA), set forth by the American Psychological Association to detail the competencies necessary to function as a clinical psychologist.

 Prepare Graduates for Careers in Clinical Practice.
-With regard to professional practice, our curriculum and training experiences provides thorough training in state-of-the-art evidence-based assessment and psychotherapeutic treatment approaches.
-Students will receive education and training in all of the competencies deemed necessary to function as a clinical psychologist in a full-range of settings in the current healthcare environment (e.g., evidence based assessment and intervention, ethical and legal standards, knowledge of individual and cultural diversity, development of professional values, consultation and supervision skills; cf. SoA).
+Regarding professional practice, our curriculum and training experiences provide thorough training in state-of-the-art evidence-based assessment and psychotherapeutic treatment approaches.
+Students will receive education and training in all of the competencies deemed necessary to function as a clinical psychologist in a full-range of settings in the current healthcare environment (e.g., evidence-based assessment and intervention, ethical and legal standards, knowledge of individual and cultural diversity, development of professional values, consultation and supervision skills; cf. SoA).

 Degree Requirements.
-The Ph.D. program in Clinical Psychology is designed to take a minimum of five years of full-time study (regardless of whether the student enters with a Bachelor’s or Master’s degree).
-This time-frame includes a one-year predoctoral internship to be completed off-campus at an APA accredited internship site acquired through the national psychology internship match.
+The PhD program in Clinical Psychology is designed to take a minimum of five years of full-time study (regardless of whether the student enters with a bachelor’s or master’s degree).
+This time frame includes a one-year predoctoral internship to be completed off campus at an APA-accredited internship site acquired through the national psychology internship match.
 Two research projects are required: A Second Year Research Project and a Dissertation.
 Successful completion of two Qualifying Exams (Research and Clinical) are required prior to initiation of dissertation research.
-A total of 105 semester hours, including those for course work, externships, internship, and research projects, are required to earn the doctoral degree.
-Click on the following to view a required curriculum sequence or to view student admissions, outcomes, and other data.
+A total of 105 semester hours, including those for coursework, externships, internship, and research projects, are required to earn the doctoral degree.
+Click on the following to view a required curriculum sequence or to view student admission, outcomes, and other data.

 Training in Clinical Practice